-The word safari comes from the Swahili language, translating into the English as “journey.”
+The word safari comes from the Swahili language, translating into English as “journey.”
 It's a fitting definition of the experience to come, immediately suggesting notions of an adventure into the unknown.
 Yet there's more to the Swahili interpretation as the word safari means more than just the movement of travel, but also a journey of changing perspectives.
 Land in the Sabi Sands and both sides to the definition are immediately apparent.
 The landscape evocatively showcases how you've traveled into a new world; one where rhinos roam free and elephants tower above the airstrip.
-And the first experience on the savannah quickly helps to shift many people's perspective on Africa; this is not merely a continent to visit and experience, but one to intimately connect with.
+And the first experience on the savanna quickly helps to shift many people's perspective on Africa; this is not merely a continent to visit and experience, but one to intimately connect with.

-From a giraffe elegantly wandering by to a zebra herd beside your suite, the Kruger savannah immediately invites you into a realm untouched by time.
+From a giraffe elegantly wandering by to a zebra herd beside your suite, the Kruger savanna immediately invites you into a realm untouched by time.
 It feels like animals are everywhere, either in sight or the sounds that reverberate across the bushland.
-Singita Ebony Lodge overlooks the Sand River, and there are dozens of different species roaming freely on the surrounding savannah.
+Singita Ebony Lodge overlooks the Sand River, and there are dozens of different species roaming freely on the surrounding savanna.
 Just sit back, sip on a welcome cocktail, and watch the procession of mammals tentatively drinking in big cat country.
 An afternoon game drive provides a close-up, and when dinner is served under the stars, there's a sense of making a connection that can't be found elsewhere in the world.
 The Sabi Sands is a short flight from Johannesburg, and a representative will assist with the transfer between planes at O. R. Tambo International.

 Day 2 - 3

 Day 4 - 5